 - Unmanageable student debt can hinder your credit in the future and your ability to pay for other living expenses.

-With the endless options of scholarships, grants, and loans, there are endless ways to get more money for your college education!
+With the options of scholarships, grants, and loans, there are endless ways to get more money for your college education.
+Just do your research before you sign on any dotted line, and always keep your scholarship search going, even after you're enrolled in college.
+Good luck!